What You Need to Know About Renting to Own and Contracts for Deed

 Check the county recorder’s office for information on the mortgage company or companies.
 Try to get written permission from the seller so that you can contact the mortgage company to keep track of payments.

 But you should also ask the seller to show you a recent mortgage statement.
-And ask for copies of statements at least once every few months.
+Ask for copies of statements at least once every few months OR add it into your contract that the seller has to give you monthly statements.
 If you can't get this information, the Rent to Own or contract for deed deal is even more dangerous.

 The seller must serve you with a notice of cancellation of your contract for deed to end the deal.
-If you get this notice, you have the right to pay the amount of money needed to catch up, plus some additional costs.
+If you get this notice, you have the right to pay the amount of money needed to catch up, plus additional costs.
 The notice should list the additional costs for you.
-If you get the notice, you can’t be sued by the seller for any payments you have missed.
-If the seller tries to evict you, call a lawyer right away.
+If you get the notice, you can’t also be sued by the seller for payments you missed.
+If the seller tries to evict you without going through the cancellation process, call a lawyer right away.

 Do not agree to sign a deed back to the seller at the same time you sign the contract.
 Do not agree to sign a deed back to the seller at any time.
 Some sellers ask buyers to sign deeds so they can avoid the legal cancellation process.
 A deed to the seller does not help you in any way.